Juniper/jccm/readme.md

 - **Multi-Platform Support:** Available for both Intel-based and ARM-based macOS systems and Intel-based Windows systems.
 - **Network Search Support:** Network subnet search to generate an inventory file is in the tech preview stage.
 - **Bastion Host Proxy Support:** Enables secure access to remote devices through a bastion host acting as a proxy.
-- **Auto Update Support:** automatically checks for updates and applies them seamlessly.
+- **Auto Update Support:** Automatically checks for updates and applies them seamlessly.
+- **Password Vault:** Device access passwords can be securely stored in the vault and retrieved as needed without being exposed in the inventory file.

 ## Bastion Host Proxy Support